 For a company as innovative and fast-growing as WEnergy Global, blockchain technology seemed like a promising way for the Singapore renewables company to generate more revenue as it carries out its mission to bring electricity to 120 million residents in southeast Asia who lack access.

-To help WEnergy determine if the company should implement blockchain, a Tuck team comprised of six T’20s conducted extensive, in-depth interviews with industry experts in blockchain and in the crypto-investment space.
+To help WEnergy determine if the company should implement blockchain, a Tuck team comprised of five T’20s conducted extensive, in-depth interviews with industry experts in blockchain and in the crypto-investment space.
 They culled through helpful industry reports, examined financial statements and reviewed WEnergy’s existing business operations.

 It was a dream team comprised of T’20s Junyang Ke, Cihan Sahin, Josephine Ren, Samyak Jaroli and Todor Parushev, who have backgrounds ranging from law and fintech to finance and consulting.